-The values id-kp-serverAuth, id-kp-codeSigning,
+The values id-kp-serverAuth, id-kp-codeSigning, id-kp-timeStamping, and anyExtendedKeyUsage SHALL NOT be present.

 g. authorityKeyIdentifier (SHALL be present)

 This extension SHALL NOT be marked critical.
 The keyIdentifier field SHALL be present. authorityCertIssuer and authorityCertSerialNumber fields SHALL NOT be present.